The church is under the protection of UNESCO.

 December 9, 2016

-January, February, November, December: Saturday, Sunday and public holidays
+January, February, November, December: Saturdays, Sundays and public holidays

-Note: The Heilandskirche can only be reached on foot through the Sacrower Schlosspark.Further information:
+Note: The Heilandskirche can only be reached on foot through the Sacrower Palace Park.

 July 17, 2018

-The church has a very exposed location on the port of Sacrow on the Havel.
-The architectural style is very unusual - Italian style with free-standing Campanile (bell tower) and should have been built after drawings by Frederick William IV.
+The church has a very exposed location at the port of Sacrow on the Havel.
+The architectural style is very unusual - Italian style with a free-standing campanile (bell tower) and is said to have been built according to drawings by Friedrich Wilhelm IV.

-The church is always closed on Mondays, so we could not go in today.
+The church is always closed on Mondays, so we couldn't go in today.

 October 30, 2017